 Apply 3 kPa (0.03 bar) pressure and maintain it up to the completion of the test.

-Raise the tensile load until the specified value for various classes as given in Table 7 has been attained, in such a way that the test piece is pulled at a speed of 0.1 l/min ± 0.05 l/min, where l is 350 mm.
+Raise the tensile load until the specified value for various classes as given in Table 7 has been attained, in such a way that the test piece is pulled at a speed of 0.1 litre/min ± 0.05 l/min, where l is 350 mm.

 Keep the tensile load constant for 1 h while monitoring the pressure.